 Of varying sizes and age (the oldest having been built in 1970), they all have been extensively refurbished, retro fitted with new windows, roofs; and steel sheathing.
 There is a very large heated garage with two high and wide rising doors; a tar-mac’ed angular drive up to the large door of the hay loft, and both ends of this 195 x 38 foot building having newly constructed ends.
 There is a water lead from the spring fed pond up the hill and analysis suggests very high quality water.

 The remaining buildings include two 40 x 100 pole barns, with concrete flooring, a 79 x 38 building with double height walls and roof, and an additional double height building (40 x 100).
 The 40 x 100 foot building to the side and rear has a new concrete floor installed to the concrete side walls of the original structure, and is totally enclosed with a new roofing structure.
 The aggregate under cover area, including the hay loft with its extensively rebuilt and heavily reinforced flooring is over 24,000 square feet, compactly laid out, and dry.
 As a result, the barns are packed with boats, mobile homes and beautiful vehicles, on a monthly rate that creates a very useful income stream.
-In fact, the owner may build another barn due to the demand for space.
+In fact, the owner has considered building another barn due to the demand for space.

 The location of this exemplary property suggests a variety of usages that would produce an on-going cash return.